kissgyorgy/my-stars/README.md

 - [theskumar/python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
 - [pypa/pipx](https://github.com/pypa/pipx) - Install and Run Python Applications in Isolated Environments
 - [awesometoolbox/ormantic](https://github.com/awesometoolbox/ormantic) - Async ORM + Pydantic = Ormantic ❤️
 - [mirumee/ariadne](https://github.com/mirumee/ariadne) - Python library for implementing GraphQL servers using schema-first approach.
+Created with :heart: by Mirumee
 - [akej74/grid-control](https://github.com/akej74/grid-control) - Grid Control is a free and open source alternative to the CAM application from NZXT
 - [allanlei/python-zipstream](https://github.com/allanlei/python-zipstream) - Like Python's ZipFile module, except it works as a generator that provides the file in many small chunks.
 - [sslh/sslh](https://github.com/sslh/sslh) -